chasefranks/chasefranks.github.io/_posts/2017-06-12-the-twilight-zone.md

 > Your number one obstacle in IT will not be technology.
 It will be people and their backwards tendency to build fiefdoms.

 This statement is probably more true in so called 'enterprise' environments (a meaningless term, but you can take it to mean that there is more money around), than it would be in a small web start up in Austin, but I believe it is something we all suffer from and need to be cognizant of, in ourselves as well as others.
 Individually, we can introduce needless complexity to try and solve a problem.
 Maybe we want to try a new technology and think it will work, but get defensive when we have gone too far and our reputation's at stake.
 That's a harmless version of this problem, and can be defeated with discipline and experience.
-What I'm referring to is the hordes of lower to mid-level managers you will encounter in IT, each one jockeying against the other like politicians running for reelection.
+What I'm referring to is the behaviors exhibited by the hordes of lower to mid-level managers you will encounter in IT, each one jockeying against the other for who gets the new server.
 Let's break this down a bit.

 In software development, there are resources like servers, memory, hard disks, networks, etc. When you are writing software, you need to deploy your code into an environment that requires resources.
 Invariably, what I have found is that I have been limited in what I need to do by the perception that I am 'taking' someone's resources, or that someone is doing me a personal favor by providing compute resources.
 I'm just doing my fucking job in the most neutral and generic way for the company, working 9 to 5, trying to be useful and not lose my mind in the process.
 My goal at work is to simply do what I need to do, then leave.
-But then there are people (usually managers) who take their jobs personally and want to be petty.
+But then there are people (usually managers) who take their jobs personally and want to be petty squabbling children.
 I usually find these types at the lower end of the spectrum, and rarely hear anything intelligent from them.
-They are able to magically create this false impression of *ownership*.
+They operate by creating a false impression of *ownership*, which basically means taking credit for what other people with real skills create for the company.

 Let's go in that direction shall we?

 ## Who Owns That?